On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

-Lastly, we compare Maximum Parsimony applied to $2$-tuple-site data and $3$-tuple-site data with four character states.
-Again, we separate the space $[0, \frac{1}{4}] \times [0, \frac{1}{4}]$ of all possible combinations of $p$ and $q$ into two parts, such that one part contains all combinations of $p$ and $q$ such that Maximum Parsimony is consistent and the other part contains all combinations of $p$ and $q$ such that Maximum Parsimony is inconsistent (cf. Figure \ref{SI4ZT3-T3T2}).
+For both $2$-tuple-site data and $3$-tuple site data we separate the space $[0, \frac{1}{r}] \times [0, \frac{1}{r}]$ for $r=2,4$ of all possible combinations of $p$ and $q$ into two parts, such that one part contains all combinations of $p$ and $q$ such that MP is consistent and the other part contains all combinations of $p$ and $q$ such that MP is inconsistent (cf. Figure \ref{Graph2Tand3T}).

-Again, neither $2$-tuple-site data nor $3$-tuple-site data are generally better.
-For small $q$ the curve of the $3$-tuple-site data is under the curve of $2$-tuple-site data, before they intersect for $q=0.150079$ and switch their roles.
-Moreover, the size of the area where Maximum Parsimony is statistically consistent on $3$-tuple-site data, but statistically inconsistent on $2$-tuple-site data is $0.000477$.
-In the reverse case the size of the area between the curves is $0.000009073$.
-Thus, the size of the first area is about $52$ times larger than the second area.\\
+For small $q$, the curve of the $3$-tuple-site data is above the curve of the $2$-tuple-site data.
+Both curves intersect at $q=0.172413$ for $r=2$ and at $q=0.150079$ for $r=4$ and then change their roles.
+The sizes of the areas where MP is statistically consistent in one case and inconsistent in the other case are shown in Table \ref{SizeArea2And3}.

+Again, the area where MP is consistent on $3$-tuple-site data, but inconsistent on $2$-tuple-site data is always larger than the area for the reversed case.
+Recall that we already observed this trend in the preceding analyses.
+Again, there is no equivalence between the statistical inconsistency of MP on $2$-tuple-site data and on $3$-tuple site data.

 We finish this section with a summary of our results.
-Table \ref{allcomb} and \ref{allcomb2} contain all combinations of consistency and inconsistency of Maximum Parsimony on single characters, $2$-tuple-site data and $3$-tuple-site data and two or four character states, respectively.
+Tables \ref{allcomb} and \ref{allcomb2} contain all combinations of consistency and inconsistency of MP on single characters, $2$-tuple-site data and $3$-tuple-site data and two or four character states, respectively.
 A representative example for the choice of $p$ and $q$ is given, unless there exists no such combination for $p$ and $q$.
-Note that neither for two states nor for four states, there exists a choice of $p$ and $q$ such that Maximum Parsimony is inconsistent on single-site data and on $3$-tuple-site data, but consistent on $2$-tuple-site data.
+Note that neither for two states nor for four states, there exists a choice of $p$ and $q$ such that MP is inconsistent on single-site data and on $3$-tuple-site data, but consistent on $2$-tuple-site data.

-Lastly, Table \ref{percentage} summarizes the information on the size of the area where Maximum Parsimony is statistically inconsistent in proportion to the size of $[0,\frac{1}{r}] \times [0,\frac{1}{r}]$.
+Lastly, Table \ref{percentage} summarizes the information on the size of the area where MP is statistically inconsistent in proportion to the size of $[0,\frac{1}{r}] \times [0,\frac{1}{r}]$.
 Notice that both for two and four character states the size of this area is decreasing when $k$ is increasing, i.e. when longer tuples are considered.
-We consider this again and in more detail in the discussion.
+We consider this again and in more detail in Section \ref{discussion}.